Memory Support - January 26, 2021

 Dementia is a general term that refers to a decline in cognitive function that significantly impacts your ability to perform activities of daily living.
 Alzheimer’s disease is a type of dementia.
 Both dementia and Alzheimer’s disease impact memory, language, attention, reasoning, and judgment.
 Because Alzheimer’s has a specific pathology, the signs and stages referred to in this article are related to general dementia, although they are frequently present in someone living with Alzheimer’s disease as well.

-Signs and symptoms of dementia include both cognitive changes and psychological changes.
-They include:
+Signs and stages of dementia include both cognitive changes and psychological changes.
+Signs of dementia include:

 Having a conversation with your loved one about who will make healthcare decisions and deal with finances as the disease progresses is a good second step.
 This is a difficult conversation, and you may have to have it several times as the dementia progresses.
 You will also want to discuss how your loved one would prefer their care needs be met.
 Do they want a family member to provide care?
 Would they prefer hiring a home health care agency?
 Would they prefer living in a memory support community?
 Again, this is an ongoing conversation but one that you will want to have sooner rather than later.